dsl-logo

 • Wisr

-While this is an extensive list, not all chattel mortgage providers in the market may be included.
+This is an extensive list of chattel mortgage providers but not all lenders in the market may be included.

 No, you generally don’t need an upfront deposit to secure a chattel mortgage.
 Lenders will typically finance 100% of the asset price (including GST).
 There are some exceptions, though, such as if you’re a relatively new business and don’t own a home, when some lenders may ask that you contribute a 10-20% deposit.